Gaius Antius Aulus Julius Quadratus: Biography

-Born in Pergamon, probably in the early 50s, Aulus Julius Quadratus was the son of Aulus, and a wealthy patron of the city; his sister was named Julia Polla.
+Gaius Antius Aulus Julius Quadratus was of Greek descent.
+Some hold the view he was born in Pergamon, probably in the early 50s, but Anthony Birley states he was only an incomer and that Aristides refers to this man as coming to Pergamum 'at the summons of the god'.
+Aulus Julius Quadratus was the son of Aulus, and a wealthy patron of the city; his sister was named Julia Polla.
 Ronald Syme believed he was related to the general Gaius Julius Quadratus Bassus, although Quadratus was a member of the Roman tribe Voltina and Bassus belonged to the tribe Fabia.
 Olli Salomies has argued his family came from Gallia Narbonensis, while Weisser says that he was descended from the Attalid dynasty and the kings of Galatia.

 Adlected inter praetorios (or with praetorian rank) into the Senate by the emperor Vespasian sometime during the 70s, Quadratus was also co-opted into the Arval Brethren at some point before March of 78 when he is first mentioned in their Acta Arvalia.
-From 79-80, he was proconsular legate to the proconsul of Asia, Marcus Ulpius Traianus, father of the future Emperor Trajan.
+From 79–80, he was proconsular legate to the proconsul of Asia, Marcus Ulpius Traianus, father of the future Emperor Trajan.
 He would subsequently become a close personal friend of the Emperor Trajan, who honoured him as an amicus clarissimus ('most brilliant friend').